balabagi2012/minesweeper/README.md

 ## Project Structure
 The main game logic is in the App.tsx file.
 This file contains the React component that renders the game board and handles user interactions.

+## Demo
+The demo site has deployed to Vercel, and you can visit at https://minesweeper-chi-woad.vercel.app/.